RauxaRepo/Coding-Challenge-Services-Engineering/swatches/readme.md

 # Swatches

+## What is a Swatch
+A swatch is defined as a design option for a product that can be customized.
+The swatch could be a solid color, or a pattern.

+## Sample Swatch Images
-This directory contains sample swatch images you can use for your prototype.
+For this prototype, we have provided sample swatch images you can use.
+They can be downloaded from this repo.

+## Technical Specifications

-## Swatch Data Model
+### Swatch Data Model

 ```javascript
 {